crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/instance_description.md

 ## The official nine  [Problem Instances](problem_instances)

 As a general rule of thumb, the complexity of the instances increases according to their prefix-number.
 01 is clearly the simplest one, 09 is clearly the hardest one.
 Between 05 and 08, one cannot really make a general statement.
 For some algorithms, an instance may be very easy, while for others the same one may be hard but a different one more suitable.
-Just give it a go and find out!
+Just give it a go and try them out!

 __A note on solvability:__ All instances except 05 are solvable with objective value 0, i.e. satisfying all [business rules](documentation/business_rules.md) and avoiding routes with _penalty_.
 Strictly speaking, we are not entirely sure for instance 09, because our benchmark solvers have not been able to solve that instance.
 But we strongly expect that is the case.